bioinformatist/Gao-s-SB/README.md

 ## Examples
 ### 1. Align queries to subject(single-sequence reference)
-You may perform as follow picture:
+You may perform as following picture:
 ![example_how_align_queries.png](docs/imgs/example_how_align_queries.png)

 The result of this tool seems like: